ALLENYGY/ALLENYGY.github.io/NOTE/Algorithm/DAA/Sort.md

 #### Strategy I

-Use the first element as pivot
+Use the first element as a pivot

 1. if the input is random, ok
 2. if the input is presorted (or in reverse order)